KasparEtter/ef1p/pages/email/email.md

 If you want to check this, you can use [this validator](https://dane.sys4.de/).
 I cover how you can [generate](#how-to-generate-a-tlsa-record) and [verify](#how-to-verify-a-tlsa-record) `TLSA` records yourself below.
-You can deploy DANE only if your email service provider supports it.
+You can deploy DANE only if your mailbox provider supports it.
-If your email service provider has configured `TLSA` records for their servers, all that you have to do is to enable DNSSEC on your custom domain.
+If your mailbox provider has configured `TLSA` records for their servers, all that you have to do is to enable DNSSEC on your custom domain.

 <div id="tool-lookup-tlsa-records"></div>